cp2k/cp2k/INSTALL.md

   <https://docs.deepmodeling.com/projects/deepmd/en/master/install/install-from-c-library.html>
 - For more information see <https://github.com/deepmodeling/deepmd-kit.git>.

+### 2y.
+ACE (optional, atomic cluster expansion ML potentials)

+Atomic cluster expansion for accurate and transferable interatomic potentials support can be enabled via the flag `-D__ACE`.

+- the library files can be downloaded from <https://github.com/ICAMS/lammps-user-pace>
+- use cmake/make to compile.
+There is no install, just ensure that the cp2k build process links in all three libraries (libpace, libyaml-cpp-pace and libcnpy).
+Access to ML-PACE/ace ML-PACE/ace-evaluator and yaml-cpp/include from the library is also needed (see toolchain for example).

 ### 2z.
 DFTD4 (optional, dispersion correction)

 - dftd4 - Generally Applicable Atomic-Charge Dependent London Dispersion Correction.